 We monitor air quality in each of Sydney’s sub-regions.
 The monitoring network has five stations in the east, four in the north-west and six in the south-west.
 Download the network site information (XLSX 44KB).

-Using data from these stations, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
+Using data from these stations, we provide hourly updated air quality categories (AQC).

 For details of our monitoring program, see the National Environment Protection Measure air-monitoring plan for New South Wales (PDF 2.4MB).

-You can also find more air-quality information for the Sydney region in OEH’s annual air quality monitoring reports.
+You can also find more air-quality information for the Sydney region in DPIE's annual air quality monitoring reports.

 Early studies of air quality in the Sydney region included the Sydney Oxidant Study (in the late 1970s), the Metropolitan Air Quality Study (MAQS, 1992–1995) which focused on photochemical ozone and fine-particle pollution, and the Ambient Air Quality Research Project (1996-2001) which studied air toxics.